Dev Mode

 Set up dev credentials

 Use one of the options below.
-Environment variables take precedence over the credentials file.
+Environment variables take precedence over OW_DEV_KEY.

 Option A: Environment variables